-Figure 5.22: 4WEB - Residue level stability, s_i , during 500 ns simulations (10 replicates).
+Figure 5.22: 4WEB - Residue level stability, $s_i$ , during 500 ns simulations (10 replicates).
 (A) WT, WTSS (WT stapled at positions Y628C:A647C), WTX (WT extended by 4 residues at each terminus), WTG (cyclised WT with glycine linker between positions Y628 and N649) and WT-FL (epitope in the full length antigen) showing the stability of each residue during the simulations.
 (B) Mutant M635A, along with its derivatives, capped, stapled and cyclised peptides, in comparison with WT.
 C2 represents the cap Asn/NH2.
 (C) The effect of stapling and cyclisation of the mutant I633Q compared with WT.
+The explanation of secondary structure labels on x-axis is given in section 5.2.5.

 Figure 5.23: Peptide simulation in the presence of the Fab for 500 ns (5 replicates).
-(A) The S-value for each peptide and (B) s_i plotted against residue number for WT, WTSS and WTG.
+(A) The S-value for each peptide and (B) $s_i$ plotted against residue number for WT, WTSS and WTG.